-Under the terms of our employment agreements with Ms. Johnson and Ms. Walters-Hoffert, if their respective employment is terminated by us without cause or by the executive for good reason, in each case, within three months prior to or 12 months following a change of control, then, subject to the applicable executive's continued compliance with customary confidentiality, intellectual property assignment and similar obligations to us, and subject to the delivery of a release of claims in our favor by the executive, (1) the executive is eligible to receive an amount equal to a specified number of months (18 for Ms. Johnson and 12 for Ms. Walters-Hoffert) of the executive's then-current base salary and target bonus at the rate in effect immediately prior to such termination, (2) the executive will receive continuing health benefits coverage for a specified number of months (18 for Ms. Johnson and 12 for Ms. Walters-Hoffert) and (3) any unvested and outstanding equity interests such executive may have in Daré will fully vest and accelerate.
+Under the terms of our employment agreement with Ms. Johnson, if her employment is terminated by us without cause or by her for good reason, in each case, within three months prior to or 12 months following a change of control, then, subject to her continued compliance with customary confidentiality, intellectual property assignment and similar obligations to us, and subject to the delivery of a release of claims in our favor by her, (1) she is eligible to receive an amount equal to 18 months of her then-current base salary and target bonus at the rate in effect immediately prior to such termination, (2) she will receive continuing health benefits coverage for 18 months and (3) any unvested and outstanding equity interests such executive may have in Daré will fully vest and accelerate.